 Lucid Motors is one of the more anticipated electric automakers on this list as a genuine competitor to Tesla (someday).
 Although Lucid has yet to deliver its first EV, its Air sedan has already made a strong case as a contender.
 Lucid Motors plans to release three variations of the Air in 2021, and its most affordable option, the Lucid Air Pure in 2022.
 Since then, the 2021 delivery dates have gotten rather vague for the Lucid Air, although the flagship launch Dream Edition is still scheduled for “sometime in the second half of 2021.”

 Of those trims, it’s the Lucid Air Grand Touring that will offer the most range.
-The Air Grand Touring will be nipping at the heels of Plaid+ when it the EV delivers this coming summer.
 According to its creators, the Air Grand Touring will travel an EPA estimated 517 miles on a single charge, just three behind Tesla.
 All three Lucid Airs scheduled for 2021 are listed to travel over 400 miles on a single charge.

 Tesla Model X Long Range